teusH/MySense/PyCom/README.md

 How to delete or enable previous firmware?
 Connect Pin P12 to 3V3: 1-3 sec (safe boot), 4-6 secs (previous user update selected), 7-9 secs (safe boot factory firmware).
 P2 - Gnd low level bootloader (needed to update factory firmware upgrade).

+The controller can always be reached via the network.
+Upload wifi (`www.pycom.io`) an empty main.py into `flash` folder with ftp (insecure version) ore `filezilla` (MacOs; can take some minutes to establish connection) in passive mode to `192.168.4.1` and user/pass `micro/python` to obtain access via telnet (or netcat) or USB.

 ### test PyCom controller
 The PyCom will initiate the wifi.
 Use Wifi AO with pass: www.pycom.io and telnet (192.168.4.1) access user/password micro/python.